jbeck018/howlerops/docs/policies/INCIDENT_RESPONSE_PLAN.md

 ### 1.1 Purpose

-This Incident Response Plan (IRP) establishes procedures for detecting, responding to, and recovering from security incidents at SQL Studio.
+This Incident Response Plan (IRP) establishes procedures for detecting, responding to, and recovering from security incidents at Howlerops.
 It ensures coordinated, effective responses that minimize impact and comply with legal requirements.

 ### 1.2 Scope

 This plan covers all security incidents affecting:
-- SQL Studio infrastructure and systems
+- Howlerops infrastructure and systems
 - Customer data and services
 - Employee systems and data
 - Third-party integrations